 QR2.2.2 Is Space Nothing?

-If every matter object in the universe disappeared, would space still be there?
+If all the matter in the universe disappeared, would space still exist?

-Newton saw space as the canvas upon which God painted, so it would still exist even without objects.
-In contrast Leibniz considered a substance without properties unthinkable so to him space was based on object relations, just as a meter was defined as the distance between two marks on a platinum-iridium bar in Paris.
-If objects only move with respect to each other, he concluded that without matter there would be no space.
+If space is something it would, but if it is nothing at all, it wouldn’t.
+For Newton, space was the canvas upon which God painted, so it would still exist without matter, but Leibniz disagreed.
+He couldn’t imagine a thing with no properties and so defined space relative to matter, just as distance is defined by two marks on a platinum-iridium bar in Paris.
+If objects only move with respect to each other, without matter there would be no space.

 Figure 2.2 Newton’s Bucket

-Newton’s reply to Leibniz was a hanging bucket of water that spun around (Figure 2.2).
-First the bucket spins, not the water, then the water also spins and presses up against the side to make a concave surface.
+Newton’s reply to Leibniz was a bucket of water that is spun around (Figure 2.2).
+At first the bucket spins not the water, then the water also spins and presses up against the side to make a concave surface.
 If the water spins with respect to another object, what is it?
-It can’t be the bucket, because when it initially spins relative to the water the surface is flat, and when later it is concave, the bucket and the water spin at the same speed.
-In a universe where all movement is relative, a spinning bucket should be indistinguishable from one that is still.
-If an ice skater spins in a stadium his arms splay out by the spin.
-One could see this as relative movement, as the stadium spinning round the skater, but why then do the skater’s arms splay?
-He concluded that the skater really is spinning in space (Greene, 2004) p32.
+It can’t be the bucket because initially, when it spins relative to the water, the surface is flat, and later, when it is concave, the bucket and the water spin at the same speed.
+In a universe where all objects move relative to other objects, a spinning bucket should be indistinguishable from one that is still.
+And when an ice skater spins in a stadium, their arms splay out by the spin.
+If this is movement relative the stadium, why then do the skater’s arms splay?
+Such examples suggest that the skater really is spinning in space (Greene, 2004) p32.

-This seemed to settle the matter until Einstein showed that objects actually do move relative to each other.
-Mach then resurrected Leibniz’s idea, arguing that the water in Newton’s bucket rotated with respect to all the matter of the universe.
-In a truly empty universe, Newton’s bucket would stay flat and a spinning skater’s arms would not splay, but this isn’t testable as one can’t empty the universe.
-This resort to speculation reflects how disturbing some physicists find the idea of a space that is:
+This seemed to settle the matter.
+Space is something, but then Einstein showed that objects actually do move relative to each other, so Mach resurrected Leibniz’s idea.
+He claimed that the water in Newton’s bucket rotated with respect to all the matter of the universe, so in a truly empty universe, Newton’s bucket would stay flat and the spinning skater’s arms wouldn’t splay.
+This theory isn’t testable because we can’t empty the universe but his willingness to rely on speculation shows how disturbing some physicists find the idea that space is:

 2. Distributed.
-Let each point of space be a node with a pre-allocated processing capacity.
-Now a collision is when a node gets more processing than it can handle.
-To the inhabitants of this virtual reality, space isn’t continuous and does exist apart from the objects in it.
-This tactic seems wasteful as empty space is allocated null processing but has the advantage that expanding the system also adds more processing.
+Each network point is allocated a finite processing capacity to handle local objects, and a collision occurs when it gets more processing than it can handle and overloads.
+To its inhabitants, this space would seem to be not continuous and to exist apart from the objects in it.
+This approach seems to waste processing on empty space but has the advantage that the system as a whole never fails.

-Empty space as null processing is neither the passive canvas of Newton nor the nothing of Leibniz because null processing is something not nothing and it is active not passive.
+Quantum realism concludes that empty space isn’t the passive canvas of Newton because null processing is active, nor is it the nothing at all of Leibniz because null processing is something not nothing.

 Next